hannahdesmond/mastery-curriculum/chapter10/README.md

 # returns "You see a brown dog."
 ```

-That is: we want instances of the `Dog` class – dog objects – to:
+That is, we want instances of the `Dog` class – dog objects – to:

 - Respond to a method `colour =` by setting a property on themselves
 - Respond to a method `observe` with a string